Rocky Mountain vs Glacier with Kids: Going-to-the-Sun 2026

 What Parents Say

-One parent on TripAdvisor noted that their family visited both parks in the same year and found Rocky Mountain much easier logistically — cheaper flights into Denver, quick rental car pickup, and a straightforward 90-minute drive to Estes Park.
-They found solid lodging for around $180/night compared to $300+ near Glacier.
+One parent on TripAdvisor visited both parks in the same year and found Rocky Mountain much easier logistically — cheaper Denver flights, quick rental car pickup, and a 90-minute drive to Estes Park, with lodging around $180/night compared to $300+ near Glacier.

 "Alberta Falls was perfect for our 6 and 8 year old.
 The trail follows a creek the whole way and the waterfall at the end was a great reward.
 We started at 8am and had the trail mostly to ourselves."